 New development that conforms to the dense, walkable character of TOD should be accompanied by public improvements that transform the character of the area's roadways, sidewalks, and urban form.
-When combined with improved transit service, these infrastructure improvements would help reduce auto usage - thus potentially reducing parking requirements in station-adjacent developments - and increase use of improved transit service.
+When combined with improved transit service, these infrastructure improvements would help reduce auto dependency - thus potentially reducing parking requirements in station-adjacent developments - and increase use of improved transit service.
 Public improvements should be concentrated near first-mover sites to complement development and make these projects more financially viable.
 More information on transit station area improved access and connectivity is presented in Section 7.3 of this report.
-Development policy considerations are included in Section 7.5.
+Development policy considerations are included in Section 6.3.

-4. AFFORDABLE HOUSING IN NORTH CORRIDOR
+5. AFFORDABLE HOUSING IN NORTH CORRIDOR

 Currently, the North Corridor is classified as an urban/suburban area.
 Residential uses account for 41.9% of all land, and most housing is classified as low-density.
 This area intersects with portions of Opa-Locka, Miami Gardens, and unincorporated Miami-Dade County.
-The County represents 53% of the land area, while Miami Gardens represents 32%.
+The County represents 53% of the land area, while Miami Gardens represents32%, and Opa-Locka is approximately 15% of the land area.

-These communities face a growing challenge of housing affordability that is widespread across the County, where the cost of living is increasing faster than income.
+These communities face a growing challenge of housing affordability that is widespread across the County, where the cost of living is increasing faster than the income.
 To determine affordability for households within the North Corridor, housing and transportation costs, combined must be assessed to understand the challenges households are facing.
 There is often a tradeoff for many working families between paying a greater share of their income for housing or enduring long commutes with high transportation costs.